Bad Experience with John's Plumbing Company

 I got off work and found what Mrs. C said was accurate and there was a new pool of water in the garage floor running toward the carpet in adjacent rooms.
 I called John's Plumbing Company and told them about these problems.

 Incredibly, they did not send anyone to repair the leak and I had to fix it myself to prevent further damage to carpet.
 Also, when I attempted to put the dryer back, it would not fit.
 They had installed a water heater with too large a diameter to accommodate the clothes dryer.
-It appears the service man ( who identified himself as "Jerry" ) got the money and 'got out of Dodge' before 'the blind lady' found out about her clothes dryer.
-Motive aside, this was deceptive.
+Jerry Abernathy had deceptively collected payment in full and 'got out of Dodge' before 'the blind lady' found out about her clothes dryer.

 That's the John's-installed water heater on the left and the washer on the right.
 The clothes dryer is missing from its normal place between the water heater and the washer.
 When this picture was made, it was sitting about ten feet away from where it belonged where John's Plumbing had left it.